Hirlam/HarmonieConfig/README.md

 - Add schema for MARS request files
 - Add schema for ECMWF cycles.
 This should allow e.g. to validate BDINT etc. better.
 Also it should warn if ECMWF cycles changes during the time range (DTGBEG DTGEND).
 - Add schema for ecflow  tasks/families (document input output, such that the graphviz figure can be generated automatically)`
-- Add schema for harmonie testbed (Harmonie_configurations.pm)
+- Add schema for harmonie testbed (Harmonie_configurations.pm Harmonie_testbed.pl)

-## to do in Harmonie
-- e.g. scr/Output_freq.pl  remove checks
-- CheckOptions.pl should only check Options not create config_updated.h
-- config_update should be removed and be part of config_update.
-- Replace CheckOptions.pl by CheckOptions.jl

 Check https://www.commonwl.org/